Roe deer are quite shy. We think there are 20+ on the course

 BROADSTONE GOLF CLUB - WILDLIFE

-Set in Dorset Heathland, the course at Broadstone is home to many species.
+Set in Dorset Heathland, the course at Broadstone is scheduled as a site of special scientific interest (SSSI)

 Brooklime